lunchboxdc/person-api/README.md

-Requirements
+Environment setup
-    `jdk v8 or higher
+   -  jdk v8 or higher
-    mvn v3 or higher`
+   -  maven v3 or higher

 Compile and run tests